aces/Loris-MRI/docs/scripts_md/DTI.md

 INPUT:
   - $raw\_dti       : raw DTI MINC file to grep header information
-  - $processed\_minc: processed MINC file in which to insert header information
+  - $processed\_minc: processed MINC file in which to insert header info

 RETURNS: 1 on success, undef on failure